eiji03aero/mskit/README.md

 # Todo
 - review namings
-  - none for now

-- cli
-  - generate saga

-- saga
+  - Compensation to SagaStepCompensateOption
-  - cancelorder saga

 - refactor
   - try simplify the initialization in cmd/app :(
   - logging
     - should add logging on
       - publish, consume, rpcendpoint, rpcclient
+    - cover missing case
+      - when forgot to add event to registry
   - should think about how eventstore and sagastore dealing with restoring data from json
   - registry could be utilized more?